-The Forschungsschwerpunkt Zeithistorische Studien (FSP – Contemporary History Research Focus) initially founded as a result of this in 1992, under the aegis of the Förderungsgesellschaft Wissenschaftliche Neuvorhaben (Promotion Company for New Scholarly Projects) of the Max Planck Society, developed in just a few years under the leadership of its founding director Jürgen Kocka into an internationally renowned institution in the field of GDR studies, combining methodological innovation with a publicistic mission and a firm commitment to the task of integrating scholars and specialists from East and West.
-Originally housed in the now disbanded Academy of Sciences in Berlin, in early 1993 the FSP moved to its own premises located at “Am Kanal” in Potsdam and has since assumed responsibilities in teaching and research promotion at the University of Potsdam in addition to resuming its own research work.
+The "Forschungsschwerpunkt Zeithistorische Studien" (FSP – Contemporary History Research Focus) was initially founded under the auspices of the "Förderungsgesellschaft Wissenschaftliche Neuvorhaben" of the Max Planck Society in 1992.
+Under the leadership of its founding director Jürgen Kocka, it quickly developed into an internationally renowned institution in the field of GDR studies, combining methodological innovation with a publicistic mission and a firm commitment to the task of integrating scholars from East and West Germany.
+Initially based in the premises of the dissolved Academy of Sciences in Berlin, the FSP moved to Potsdam at the beginning of 1993.
+Since then, in addition to the continuation of its work projects, the FSP has assumed responsibilities in teaching and research promotion at the University of Potsdam.

 In 1996, the FSP was refounded as the Centre for Contemporary History (ZZF) – with ten positions and an initial funding period of twelve years (one-third financed by the state of Brandenburg and a maximum of two-thirds by the DFG though project funding).